-The 501(h) expenditure test provides an alternative to the insubstantial part test and clearer guidance on how much lobbying a 501(c) (3) can do and what activities constitute lobbying.
-The 501(h) expenditure test was enacted in 1976 and implementing regulations were adopted in 1990.
+The 501(h)-expenditure test provides an alternative to the insubstantial part test and clearer guidance on what activities constitute lobbying and how much lobbying a 501(c)(3) can do.
+The 501(h)-expenditure test was enacted in 1976 and regulations adopted in 1990.
 This option offers a more precise way to measure an organization's lobbying limit because measurements are based on the organization's annual expenditures.
 The organization is only required to count lobbying activity that costs the organization money (i.e., expenditures); activities that do not incur an expense do not count as lobbying.
 A 501(c)(3) can elect to use these clearer rules by filing a simple, one-time form: IRS Form 5768 (available at www.irs.gov).